you are being redirected

 bulgaria

 Employee participation programmes should be carefully structured from a tax perspective.
 In addition, the principle of equal treatment and non-discrimination of employees should be considered.
-The criteria for the eligibility for performance-based compensation / bonus schemes should ideally be defined and communicated in advance (via the company’s internal acts).
+The eligibility criteria for performance-based compensation / bonus schemes should ideally be defined and communicated in advance (via the company's internal acts).

 czech republic

-Employee participation programmes should be carefully structured from a tax perspective.
+Employee participation programmes should be carefully structured from a tax perspective taking into consideration the impact of early triggers / good leaver events (see also section 3.1).
 In addition, the principal of equal treatment of employees should be considered (i.e. it should be properly documented which employees received which benefits and for what reason).
 Finally, capital markets requirements must be considered (e.g. exemptions from the prospectus publication duty).

 poland